openemr/host-openemr-on-aws-fargate/README.md

  * `open_smtp_port`          Setting this value to `"true"` will open up port 587 for outbound traffic from the ECS service.
 Defaults to "false".
  * `enable_global_accelerator`  Setting this value to `"true"` will create an [AWS global accelerator](https://aws.amazon.com/global-accelerator/) endpoint that you can use to more optimally route traffic over Amazon's edge network and deliver increased performance (especially to users who made be located far away from the region in which this architecture is created).
 More information on the AWS Global Accelerator integration with our architecture can be found in the [Using AWS Global Accelerator](#using-aws-global-accelerator) section of this documentation.
 Defaults to "false".
  * `enable_patient_portal`          Setting this value to `"true"` will enable the OpenEMR patient portal at ${your_installation_url}/portal.
 Defaults to "false".
+ * `create_serverless_analytics_environment`          Setting this value to `"true"` will create an attached serverless analytics environment with an EMRServerless Cluster, automated pipelines to export all data from OpenEMR into S3, and a fully functional SageMaker studio environment set up to leverage the EMRServerless Cluster for Apache Spark jobs and the OpenEMR data in S3 for machine learning.
+More information on the serverless analytics environment can be found in the [Serverless Analytics Envrionment](#serverless-analytics-environment) section of this documentation.
+Defaults to "false".

 MySQL specific parameters: